2000–01 George Mason Patriots men's basketball team

-The 2000–01 George Mason Patriots Men's basketball team represents George Mason University during the 2000–01 NCAA Division I men's basketball season.
+The 2000–01 George Mason Patriots Men's basketball team represented George Mason University during the 2000–01 NCAA Division I men's basketball season.
 This was the 35th season for the program, the fourth under head coach Jim Larrañaga.
 The Patriots played their home games at the Patriot Center in Fairfax, Virginia.

+The Patriots won the CAA tournament by defeating UNC Wilmington in the final.